whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <img src="/images/PopsugarFeb2016TiloHeartPrintScarf3.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>The design of the scarf actually has the heart symbols more heavily towards the ends and in the middle section it's pretty solid grey.
-Although I would not neccessarily buy this scarf at $125, I sure am glad I got this in the box at a fraction of that cost!</p>
+Although I would not neccessarily buy this scarf at $125, I sure am glad I got this at a fraction of that cost!</p>

 <br>